Open Bible with highlighted verse 1 John 4:8 God is love

 God’s Nature Revealed

 Unlike saying “God loves,” this verse declares that love is His very nature.
 Everything He does flows from this reality—from creation (Genesis 1:31) to salvation through Christ (John 3:16).
+Understanding this also helps believers see [why John 3:16 reveals the heart of the gospel — John 3:16 Meaning Explained].

 Distinguishing God’s Love from Human Love

 While human love can be conditional or temporary, God’s love is eternal and sacrificial.
 Romans 5:8 reminds us, “But God demonstrates his own love for us in this: While we were still sinners, Christ died for us.”
+This kind of love points believers toward [the meaning of salvation through Jesus Christ — Salvation Through Jesus Christ Explained].

-The Historical and Cultural Background
+Historical and Cultural Background

 Greco-Roman Views of Love

-Greek culture distinguished between eros (romantic love), philia (friendship), and storge (family affection).
+Greek culture distinguished between eros (romantic love), philia (friendship) and storge (family affection).
 John instead emphasizes agape—selfless, unconditional love.

 A Countercultural Message